MtnBiker/historical-streets-la/ImplementationNotes.md

 2018.03.19  Commit hasn't worked for a while.
 Since Webpacker or before, but hadn't realized it.
 Removed a lot of package.json and everything related to Webpacker per Sam Ruby, Copeland p 197
 Leaflet.Timeline working to some extent.
 Hack to get width of control right and popups not working YET.
 As a kluge, have a link to put all lines on the map that have the popups

+2018.03.22 Added datatables to get sorting and pagination.
+Removed gems installed for pagination from Hartl. https://datatables.net/manual/options